A foggy, isolated area

 Copyright by US Ghost Adventures

-With so much death concentrated near Morgan’s Corner from the war alone, both at the lookout point only 2 miles down the road and on the battlegrounds now covered by Hu’uanu Pali Drive, it’s no surprise that the area is energized for unexplained activity.
-Complaints about the dangerous road date back to the 1930s, accompanied by newspaper clippings of accidents and fatalities.
+The death concentrated near Morgan’s Corner from war, at the lookout point only 2 miles down the road and on the battlegrounds covered by Hu’uanu Pali Drive, greatly energized strange and unexplained activity.

 An invisible cloud hangs over Morgan’s Corner, fueled by a heavy misery that still haunts the region.
-Like the urban legends that spread to stretches of road like Morgan’s Corner worldwide, all that’s needed is a catalyst to manifest this unnatural weight.
+Complaints about the dangerous road date back to the 1930s via newspaper reports of accidents, fatalities, and even murder.
 In 1948, one such event sparked controversy throughout Honolulu.

-Murder Strikes Morgan’s Corner
+Murder At Morgan’s Corner

-During the war, death is an inevitability.
+During the war, death was an inevitability.
 Sitting in one’s home, enjoying the peace and quiet of the evening, it shouldn’t even have to be a concern.
 Unfortunately, on March 11, 1948, Therese Wilder didn’t have that luxury.

 As she cooked her meal for the day, the 68-year-old widower had no idea that two criminals, James Majors and John Palakiko, had escaped their work crew the day prior.
 Desperate for supplies, Majors, and Palakiko sought to rob Wilder’s neighbor.
 They were far more desperate for food, and upon smelling her cooking, their focus changed.

-Wilder’s death may not have been part of their plan, as they bound and gagged her, leaving her alive on her bed.
-Sadly, Wilder’s jaw was broken during the struggle, causing her to suffocate after the criminals left.
 It took five days for her body to be found, and her killers were apprehended shortly after.
 Though they were sentenced to die by hanging, complications during the trial led to a 90-year conviction for both.

 While Majors and Palakiko have since passed away and their names faded into obscurity, their impact on Morgan’s Corner and Hawaii is still felt today.
 Not only did Hawaii abolish capital punishment after their trial, but after Wilder’s passing (and later demolition of her house), the tight turn earned a strange reputation.